abwebdevelopers/oc-imageresize-plugin/README.md

 <img src="{{ image | media | resize(1000, 700, { colorize: '65,35,5' }) }}">
 ```

+**Please Note:** In order to encode images to WebP format, you will need to enable WebP support on your chosen driver (Imagick or GD).
+It's likely that by default you will not have WebP support, so using this format may result in errors or broken images.

 ### Filters (templates for configuration)

 Filters in the Image Resize plugin, while following a similar concept to filters in Intervention Image, are handled differently in this plugin.